Elizabeth Cantalamessa

 Rights of the Living Dead: Taylor Swift's Zombie Army

-Forthcoming in Taylor Swift and the Philosophy of Re-Recording edited by Brandon Polite.
+in Taylor Swift and the Philosophy of Re-Recording edited by Brandon Polite (2025, Bloomsbury).

 In this paper I introduce and motivate a pragmatist method for philosophizing about aesthetic disagreement.
 I argue that disagreement should be modeled as a practical activity or process, and show how this conception of disagreement avoids many of the puzzles faced by views that prioritize semantics.